Noeska/illegiblesemantics/projects/proj-2.md

 This doesn't quite work with other genres.
 The term "Deathened" isn't a generally accepted term.
 Which is not to say there are no Death Metal-influenced crossover genres; it's just that in these cases, "Death" is used as an adjective or as a limiting genitive.
 There's Death-Doom, for example, which can be considered as practically a genre in itself and which will be discussed below.

-Others examples would be Deathrash (**Legion of the Damned**, **The Crown**, **Mortification**) and Death 'n' Roll (**The Cumshots**, **Entombed A.D.**, **Helltrain**).
+Another example would be Deathrash (**Legion of the Damned**, **The Crown**, **Mortification**).
 Here I'd say the crossover has more to do with music than the lyrical themes.
-What's more, one could even go so far as to claim that in both these cases, it's not so much a crossover from one genre to another but just a normal result of "genre-adjacency."
+What's more, one could even go so far as to claim that in this specific case, it's not so much a crossover from one genre to another but just a normal result of "genre-adjacency."
 After all, Death Metal didn't emerge in isolation, but developed in part out of Thrash in the mid-1980s, and so naturally some bands will fall somewhere on the spectrum between the two.
-Doom, as we know it today, too, emerged in the mid-1980s and -- well, what is Doom really but Death Metal but played very slowly?
+Which is probably why you won't ever hear anyone use the term "Deathtrash."

+Lastly, there's Death 'n' Roll (**The Cumshots**, **Entombed A.D.**, **Helltrain**), which combines Death Metal's trademark vocals and distorted and down-tuned guitars with elements of 1970s Hard Rock.

 Take me back to the [top](#top)